 When I started my first company in the cloud computing space in 2011, much of it was similar to what I see in cryptocurrency today.
 It’s a seemingly complicated subject that has terms and acronyms that the average person can’t wrap his or her head around, which leads to confusion and misrepresentation.
 As a result, manipulation and deception thrive on both ends of the spectrum, creating both fear and admiration for this enigmatic topic; at the end of the day, misinformation wins.

 Attempt to explain cloud computing or blockchain, and many will realize it’s about as complicated as explaining how the processors in their iPhone generate the display on the screen — but therein lies the trick to understanding.
-With the iPhone, you don’t need to learn the intricacies of semiconductors, ALUs, or binary representations of strings to understand that it provides you value (if you’re actually curious, this explainer video is a good place to start, and then read But How Do It Know).
+With the iPhone, you don’t need to learn the intricacies of semiconductors, ALUs, or binary representations of strings to understand that it provides you value (if you’re actually curious, this explainer video is a good , and then read But How Do It Know).
 You know that you can take or make calls, send or receive photos, and connect to the Internet to use social media, among other things.

 The same is said about anything, from aspirin to sleep to Bitcoin; in fact, scientists can’t fully explain why we sleep.
 But that doesn’t stop you from trying to get eight hours, right?
 The value you receive from services, objects, or even your own body, can be understood and utilized without needing to fully understanding the underlying mechanisms that enable it.
 Don’t get me wrong — I’m not saying that you shouldn’t take the plunge and educate yourself on the technical intricacies if you want to — blockchain is a great technology that solves problems that decentralized systems have faced in the past such as trustless consensus.